imor/mini-lsm/mini-lsm-book/src/week2-03-tiered.md

 src/compact/tiered.rs
 ```

 In universal compaction, we do not use L0 SSTs in the LSM state.
-Instead, we directly flush new SSTs to a single sorted run (called tier).
+Instead, we directly flush new SSTs to a single sorted run (called a tier).
 In the LSM state, `levels` will now include all tiers, where **the lowest index is the latest SST flushed**.
 Each element in the `levels` vector stores a tuple: level ID (used as tier ID) and the SSTs in that level.
 Every time you flush L0 SSTs, you should flush the SST into a tier placed at the front of the vector.
-The compaction simulator generates tier id based on the first SST id, and you should do the same in your implementation.
+The compaction simulator generates the tier ID based on the first SST ID, and you should do the same in your implementation.

-Universal compaction will only trigger tasks when the number of tiers (sorted runs) reaches `num_tiers`.
+Universal compaction only triggers tasks when the number of tiers (sorted runs) reaches `num_tiers`.
 Otherwise, it does not trigger any compaction.

 ### Task 1.1: Triggered by Space Amplification Ratio

 The first trigger of universal compaction is by space amplification ratio.
 As we discussed in the overview chapter, space amplification can be estimated by `engine_size / last_level_size`.
 In our implementation, we compute the space amplification ratio by `all levels except last level size / last level size`, so that the ratio can be scaled to `[0, +inf)` instead of `[1, +inf]`.
 This is also consistent with the RocksDB implementation.

-The reason why we compute the space amplification ratio like this is because we model the engine in a way that it stores a fixed amount of user data (i.e., assume it's 100GB), and the user keeps updating the values by writing to the engine.
-Therefore, eventually, all keys get pushed down to the bottom-most tier, the bottom-most tier size should be equivalent to the amount of data (100GB), the upper tiers contain updates to the data that are not yet compacted to the bottom-most tier.
+The reason we compute the space amplification ratio like this is because we model the engine in a way that it stores a fixed amount of user data (assume it is 100GB), and the user keeps updating values by writing to the engine.
+Therefore, eventually, all keys get pushed down to the bottom-most tier; the bottom-most tier size should be equivalent to the amount of data (100GB), and the upper tiers contain updates that are not yet compacted to the bottom-most tier.

 When `all levels except last level size / last level size` >= `max_size_amplification_percent * 1%`, we will need to trigger a full compaction.
 For example, if we have a LSM state like: